khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 All shapes have a solid fill, or overlap an element with a fill, so that they remain visible against any background color.

 - White is used for a majority of fills.
-- Purple 01p can be used to highlight the main ‘action’ or emphasis of the illustration, but it's not required.
+- Purple 01p may be used to highlight the main ‘action’ or emphasis of the illustration.
 - Primary oranges and Purple 02p are used sparingly in favor of the secondary palette.
 - Secondary purples are used for background fills and muted elements.
 Note that muted elements will appear much stronger on a dark surface unless place on or over a container with a lighter fill.
 - Teals are useful to communicate positive actions or success.